 I needed Rick to finish it up, and I’ll display it with the 1977 Topps “Big League Brothers” baseball card.

 My regret here isn’t choosing against the free autographs, rather not trading them away or selling for five dollars each.

 Don’t Pass Up a Deal

 One deal I passed on that one day I might regret is a signed uncut sheet of 2010 Bowman AFLAC.
 This set features both Javier Baez and Francisco Lindor among other big leaguers.
 I have the autographed Baez version, but this piece would look great framed.

-It came with a steep $500 price tag.
+Take advantage of the giveaways.
+This is one of the top tips for National Sports Collectors Convention I can offer.
 While I did get a few free shirts (Fritsch Cards and Mojo Break), I didn’t take full advantage of the freebies offered by various vendors.
 I’ll keep a closer eye on these next time.

 Meeting Collectors From Social Media

 I met several people from social media.
 Unfortunately, I did miss a couple guys that were there one day.
 Since I’m walking around so much, it’s hard to nail down a time to meet.

 Awesome.
 I give the 40th annual National an A+.
 I was able to get some awesome deals, a lot of Cubs cards, and met some great guys and gals from Twitter.
 Hope you enjoyed some of these tips for National Sports Collectors Convention and hope to meet you at the next one.